-Profile Job abbreviation for the same name.
+Profile Job Dosportern any masking.
+Instead, it standardizes varied spellings, misspellings, and abbreviation for the same name.
 For example, "Ariz," "Az," and "Arizona" can all be cleaned to "AZ."
-The following se t of concepts are options available to the user for configuring a profiling job.
+The following se et of concepts are options available to the user for configuring a profiling job.
 Redaction Term Helps you remove sensitive data that appears in free-text columns such as "Notes."
 This type of algDefinitionuires some expertise to use, because you must set it to recognize sensitive data within a block of text.
 Job Name A free-form name for the job you are creating.
 Must be unique.
 One challenge is that individual words might not be sensitive on their own, but together they may Multi-Tenant be.
 This algorithm uses profiler sets to determine which information it needs to mask.
-You can de Clas write be priested in the land of the control of the c a number that takes the form 123-45-6789 is likely to be a Social Security Number.
+You can de Gae write begins in the farge multi-tener of detailers of this content work activities between the carries of the content of the cont a number that takes the form 123-45-6789 is likely to be a Social Security Number.
 Rule Set Select a ruleset that this job will execute against.
 You can use free text redaction algorithm to show or hide information by displaying either a "black No. of Streams list" or a "white list."
 The number of parallel streams to use when running the jobs.
 For example, you can select two streams to run two tables in the ruleset concurrently in the job instead of one table at a time.
 Min Memory (MB) optional Minimum amount of memory to allocate for the job, in megabytes.
 Max Memory (MB) optional Maximum amount of memory to allocate for the job, in megabytes.
 Feedback Size optional The number of rows to process before writing a message to the log.
 Set this parameter to the appropriate level of detail required for monitoring your job.
 For example, if you set this number significantly higher than the actual number of rows in a job, the progress for that job will only show 0 or 100% Profile Sets optional The name of a profile set, which is a subset of expressions (for example, a subset of financial expressions).
 Comments optional Add comments related to this job.
 Email optional Add email address(es) to which to send status messages.
 Separate addresses with a comma (,).